aleffert/dials/Documentation/control-panel.md

+## Using the Control Panel plugin

 The Control Panel plugin lets you create screens of controls on the Desktop that will modify values in your running iOS app.
 It will also save changes to a value back to your code if you press the save button attached to that control.

-Here is an example control panel that contrains two *example groups* of controls:
+Here is an example control panel:
 ![Control Panel Plugin Example](control-panel.png)

+You can see that there are several items under "Control Panel" in the left sidebar.
+The plugin lets you group your controls under a name to organize them.

 And [here is a video of the feature in action](control-panel-example-1080.mp4?raw=true).